blaumath/FortniteFestivalBot/README.md

 # Fortnite Festival Bot

-This is a Discord bot for managing Fortnite events.
-It can create text channels, manage commands, handle events, and post music tracks.
+This is a Discord bot designed for the Fortnite Festival.
+Its main function is to find Fortnite Festival music tracks and post them in a specific channel.
+Additionally, it can be used to search for a specific track using the `/search` command, providing information about the difficulty of the track.

 ## Installation